All Episodes

 Which takes us, here are the numbers.

-And abortion kills more black Americans than the seven leading causes of death combined.
+60% of blacks in New York City, 60% of black pregnancies are aborted, and abortion kills more black Americans than the seven leading causes of death combined.

-White Flight, Ronald Brownstein, the National Journal.
+White flight, Ronald Brownstein, the National Journal.

 By any standard, white voters' rejection of Democrats in November's elections was daunting and even historic.